SimonButtazzi/nextcloud-client-docker/README.md

 whether or not nextcloud should be forced to sync hidden files

 default: false

+##### WATCH_FOLDER
+If "true" the sync will be triggered by a file change OR after timeout defined by NC_INTERVAL.
+Reduces polling without waiting to push local changes.
+This is very usefull for saving resources if there are not much local changes.

+default: false

+##### NC_DELAY
+Seconds to wait after a sync was triggered by file change (WATCH_FOLDER=true) Prevents sync to run too often.
+Also usefull to make sure a file was written completely instead of syncing partial files (e.g. new-file.zip.part).

+default: 2

 Any comment or propblem feel free to [fill an issue](https://github.com/juanitomint/nextcloud-client-docker/issues/new) or make a PR!